-The Black Alumni Association of Denison University (BAA) was formed in 1975 to ensure that Black alumni remain connected to Denison and to one another long after graduation.
-Established under the authority of the BAA Bylaws, the Association exists as an independent university recognized alumni body governed by an elected Executive Board.
-Over the years, the BAA has grown from a reunion-centered alumni group into a structured, mission-driven organization focused on durable student support, growing the value of our alumni network, and impactful stewardship of Black alumni philanthropy.
+The Black Alumni Association of Denison University (BAA) was formed in 1975 to ensure that alumni remain connected to Denison and to one another long after graduation.
+Established under the authority of the BAA Bylaws, the Association operates as an independent alumni organization governed by an elected Executive Board.

 President: Aaron Laramore '88'